Find the perfect color

 For many, applying touch up paint to your cars or trucks can seem like a daunting task.
 But with a little bit of research and knowledge of general practice anyone can do the project themselves and save A LOT of money in the process.
 All that you really need to focus on is making sure you follow the directions.
 We promise it’s easier than you think!

 First thing you must realize is that we or any other touch up paint supplier can’t control the results of your project.
 It’s all in the touch up application, ERA Paints sales premium paint which sets us a part from our competitors.
 This all falls to the wayside if the customer ignores the directions and does not take his time with their project.
 This means that if you do not practice before applying your touch up paint, your results could vary from a professional or someone who has done it before.

 At ERA Paints we have over 150,000 premium paint colors, and all the accessories you’ll need for you project.
 Need to find your paint code before you order?
-Use the tool at the top of the page “Click here to select paint code”.
+Use the tool at the top of the page click “Get Started” to select your paint code and paint kit.
 Note that the paint colors shown on the computer/mobile screen will never match perfectly.
 They should be used as a reference to help you quickly find your color.
 You can also find the paint code directly on your car.
 Use our how to find your paint code page to make this a simple process.

 Clean the paint area you’re touching up using soap or wax and grease remover.
 We sell wax and grease remover in our touch up kit below.
 If you let your repair area go for a while it will have traces of rust, if this is the case use some fine sandpaper(at least 600 grit) to remove rust or bad surface damage.